Xonotlite: Properties

 Xonotlite is an ino-silicate with double dreier chains, of which several polytypes are known.
 The known polytypes are Ma2bc, Ma2b2c and M2a2bc.
 It is a mineral related to the tobermorite group.
 It can be colorless, gray, light gray, lemon white, or pink.
 It is transparent with a vitreous to silky luster.
 It leaves a white streak.
 Xonotlite is rated 6.5 on the Mohs scale of hardness.
-It crystallizes in the monoclinic - prismatic crystal system, with typically an acicular crystal form or habit, meaning it occurs as needle-like crystals.
+It crystallizes in the monoclinic – prismatic crystal system, with typically an acicular crystal form or habit, meaning it occurs as needle-like crystals.
 It is massive, meaning individual crystals are hard to tell apart as they form large masses.
 It mainly consists of oxygen (42.52%), calcium (33.63%) and silicon (23.57%), and includes hydrogen (0.28%).
 It is a luminescent mineral, under short ultraviolet light it has a weak gray-white fluorescence, and under long UV it is weak white.
-It isn't a magnetic mineral, and is not radioactive.
+It is not a magnetic mineral, and is not radioactive.